clojurewerkz/legacy-blog/source/_posts/2013-11-29-introducing-buffy.markdown

 ## The Future of Buffy

-Buffy has been serving us well for recent time, and no major issues were revealed.
-However, until it reaches GA, we can't guarantee 100% backward compatibility, although we're thought it through very well and used our best knowledge to make it right.
+Buffy has been serving us well for some time, and no major issues were revealed.
+However, until it reaches GA, we can't rule breaking API changes out.

+We are also very much behind on documentation.

 ## Buffy is a ClojureWerkz Project